 Diagnosing Asthma

-Once you’ve made your appointment, our specialists will evaluate your symptoms, complete your medical history, and conduct a physical exam.
-We may conduct one of the following tests to determine if you have asthma and if yes, its level of severity.
+During your appointment, our specialists will evaluate your symptoms, complete your medical history, and conduct a physical exam.
+We may complete one of the following tests to diagnose and better understand your condition.

 Pulmonary Function Tests